LLNL/scr/doc/rst/users/run.rst

 =========

-In addition to the SCR library, one must properly configure the batch system and include a set of SCR commands in the job batch script.
+In addition to the SCR library, one may optionally include SCR commands in their job script.
-In particular, one must:
-1) inform the batch system that the allocation should remain available even after a failure and 2) replace the command to execute the application with an SCR wrapper script.
-The precise set of options and commands to use depends on the system resource manager.
+These commands are most useful on systems where failures are common.
 The SCR commands prepare the cache, scavenge files from cache to the parallel file system, and check that the scavenged dataset is complete among other things.
+The commands also automate the process of relaunching a job after failure.

 These commands are located in the :code:`/bin` directory where SCR is installed.
 There are numerous SCR commands.
 Any command not mentioned in this document is not intended to be executed by users.

+For best performance, one should:
+1) inform the batch system that the allocation should remain available even after a failure and 2) replace the command to execute the application with an SCR wrapper script.
+The precise set of options and commands to use depends on the system resource manager.

 Supported platforms
 -------------------